 Provision for loan losses is the expense related to maintaining the allowance for loan losses at an appropriate level to absorb the estimated probable losses inherent in the loan portfolio at each period end date.
 Provision for loan losses in each period is a function of net charge-offs (gross charge-offs net of recoveries) and the required level of the allowance for loan losses.
 Our process to determine our allowance for loan losses is based upon our estimate of the incurred loss period for each type of loss (i.e., aged, fraud, deceased, settlement, other non-aged and bankruptcy).
 See "Critical Accounting Estimates - Allowance for Loan Losses" and Note 2.
-Basis of Presentation and Summary of Significant Accounting Policies to our consolidated and combined financial statements for additional information on our allowance for loan loss methodology.
+Basis of Presentation and Summary of Significant Accounting Policies to our consolidated financial statements for additional information on our allowance for loan loss methodology.

-Provision for loan losses increased by \$1,034 million, or 35.0%, for the year ended December 31, 2016 primarily due to a higher loan loss reserve build and receivables growth.
-The reserve build resulted from increases in our future expected losses in the next twelve months which were primarily driven by the factors discussed in "Business Trends and Conditions - Stable Asset Quality" above.

-Our allowance coverage ratio increased to 5.69% at December 31, 2016, as compared to 5.12% at December 31, 2015, reflecting the increase in forecasted losses inherent in our loan portfolio.
+Provision for loan losses increased by \$249 million, or 4.7%, for the year ended December 31, 2018, primarily due to the reserve build for the PayPal Credit program, as well as higher net charge-offs.
+These increases were partially offset by a lower loan loss reserve build for our existing portfolio.
+Our allowance coverage ratio increased to 6.90% at December 31, 2018, as compared to 6.80% at December 31, 2017, reflecting the increase in forecasted losses inherent in our loan portfolio.

-Provision for loan losses increased by \$35 million, or 1.2%, for the year ended December 31, 2015 primarily due to portfolio growth, partially offset by improving asset quality trends.
-Our allowance coverage ratio decreased to 5.12% at December 31, 2015, as compared to 5.28% at December 31, 2014, reflecting improvements in our asset quality trends.
+Provision for loan losses increased by \$1,310 million, or 32.9%, for the year ended December 31, 2017, primarily due to higher net charge-offs and a higher loan loss reserve.
+Our allowance coverage ratio increased to 6.80% at December 31, 2017, as compared to 5.69% at December 31, 2016, reflecting the increase in forecasted losses inherent in our loan portfolio.